Grothendieck topologies with logarithmic modifications: Abstract

 \section{Abstract}

-Many concepts in logarithmic geometry are invariant under log blowups.
+Many concepts in log geometry are invariant under log blow-ups.
 To formalize this invariance, we introduce the m-open, m-\'etale, m-smooth, m-fppf, and m-fpqc topologies for fs log schemes.
-These refine the standard topologies from scheme theory by treating log modifications as covers.
-In constructing them, we identify and correct errors in the definitions of log modifications and the full log \'etale topology.
-Our m-topologies are variants of those introduced by $\text{Nizio\l}$ and Park; specifically, the m-\'etale topology is a subtopology of Kato's full log \'etale topology, characterized by a stronger lifting property than for log \'etale maps.
-This strengthening ensures the functoriality of the corresponding small site.
-We also characterize the sheaves for all these sites and connect the m-open site to Kato's valuative space.
+These refine the standard topologies from scheme theory by treating abstract log modifications as covers.
+For example, the m-\'etale topology is a subtopology of full log \'etale topology, characterized by a stronger lifting property than for log \'etale maps.
+Along the way, we identify and correct an error in the definition of the full log \'etale topology.
+We also prove a global integralization theorem by logarithmic blow-ups and use it to describe the m-open topos as a limit over log blow-ups.
+Finally, we characterize the sheaves on the m-type sites and connect the m-open site to Kato's valuative space.